rightjs/rightjs-core/doc/en/util/options.md

     cutOptions(arguments) -> Array of arguments without options

-Cuts of an ending options hash from the list of arguments  set them up using the {#setOptions} method and at then returns a new list without the ending hash.
+Cuts off an ending options hash from the list of arguments  set them up using the {#setOptions} method and at then returns a new list without the ending hash.